clickfunnels2/refine-rails/docs/condition-types/date.md

 If your user chooses a relative clause ("more than" or "less than") then the input will be validated to ensure that the first input is an integer and the second input is a direction ("ago" or "from_now").

-#TODO COLLEEN
-Be sure that you are handling validation errors on your frontend.
-You can read more about validation in the [Validating Input](/validation) section.

 ## Clauses

 Below you'll see all of the clauses available on the DateCondition.